Lithuania in the Eurovision Song Contest 2010: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2010.
 The competition involved a four-week-long process that commenced on 13 February 2010 and concluded with a winning song and artist on 27 February 2010.
 The four shows took place at the LRT studios in Vilnius and were hosted by Giedrius Masalskis.
-The shows were broadcast on LTV, LTV World and Lietuvos Radijas as well as online via the broadcaster's website lrt.lt.
-The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.
+The shows were broadcast on LTV, LTV World, and Lietuvos Radijas, as well as online via the broadcaster's website lrt.lt.
+The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.

 Format

 The 2010 competition involved 34 entries and consisted of four shows.
-The first three shows were the semi-finals consisting of eleven or twelve entries each.
+The first three shows were the semi-finals, consisting of eleven or twelve entries each.
 The top three entries proceeded to the final from each semi-final, while LRT also selected three wildcard acts for the final out of the remaining non-qualifying acts from the semi-finals.
 In the final, the winner was selected from the remaining twelve entries.
 Monetary prizes were also awarded to the top three artists by the Lithuanian Copyright Protection Association (LATGA).
 The winner received 15,000 LTL, while the second place received 7,000 LTL and the third place received 3,000 LTL.

-The results of each of the four shows were determined by the 50/50 combination of votes from a five-member jury panel and public televoting.
+The results of each of the four shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
 The public could vote through telephone and SMS voting.
 Ties in all shows were decided in favour of the entry that received the most votes from the public.

 Competing entries

 LRT opened a submission period on 6 January 2010 for artists and songwriters to submit their entries with the deadline on 24 January 2010.
 On 1 February 2010, LRT announced the 36 entries selected for the competition from 81 submissions received.
 Among the artists were previous Lithuanian Eurovision contestants 4Fun, which represented Lithuania in 2007, and Sasha Song, who represented Lithuania in 2009.
-On 27 February 2010, the final changes to the list of 36 competing acts were made with the withdrawal of the songs "Nupirkta pasaka" performed by Donata Virbilaitė and "Faces" performed by Vanilla Soud.
+On 27 February 2010, the final changes to the list of 36 competing acts were made with the withdrawal of the songs "Nupirkta pasaka", performed by Donata Virbilaitė, and "Faces", performed by Vanilla Soud.

+Jury members

+The jury panel in the semi-finals and the final consisted of five members.